 5th HR trend: Automation of company processes

 Companies in every industry are in the midst of one of the most massive transformation phases, and HR is developing into one of the most important functions to actively design and control this transformation in companies.
 Along with the penetrating questions of digitalization, a parallel development is also leaving behind its first deep traces: digital natives are arriving in the working world and taking on more and more responsibility.
 According to a PwC study on the workplace of the future, Millennials and Generation Z, who grew up in a digitally networked world, will very soon make up 50 percent of the global workforce.
 These employees want to perform meaningful work with the support of modern digital tools which can be used trouble-free from anywhere and satisfy their DIY mentality.
 Overall, the digital HR platforms and tools, familiar from our increasingly digitalized day-to-day work, will become the critical success factor for companies.
 For all HR departments, this holds primarily one bit of good news: the strengthening of personal responsibility and the promotion of self-management will create new room which will be urgently needed for the HR tasks of the future.
 Modern digital processes such as employee self services will be an important component for the transformation to HR 4.0

 Companies are definitely facing an employee’s market.
 Applicants and employees are noticeably paying attention to the company culture and to the added values which companies have to offer along with satisfactory pay and activities.
 HR departments have new requirements as a result.
 HR employees are significantly involved in strategically supporting the company’s objectives by getting new and existing employees ready for future developments.
-Therefore, HR administrators should consider which of these HR trends for 2019 they are able and want to implement in order not to fall behind the competition one day.
+Therefore, HR administrators should consider which of these HR trends they want to implement in order not to fall behind the competition one day.
 Off to the wonderful new working world.